bioexcel/qmmm_benchmark_suite/README.md

 representing a small and large QM subsystem within a large MM subsystem (150,925 atoms in total).
 These systems are taken from [1] but adapted slightly to reduce the number of QM atoms (by removing waters treated with QM).
-The QM regions are modelled using the GPW method with the DZVP-MOLOPT-GTH basis set and the BLYP XC functional and the corresponding pseudopotentials.
+The QM regions are modelled using the GPW method.
 An energy cut-off for the plane waves of 300 Ry was found to be suitable.
 The Amber14 forcefield [2] is used for the protein and lipid14 forcefield is used for the lipid molecules [4], and water molecules are treated using the TIP3P model [5].